phoi5675/end-to-end-self-driving-cars/collector/Readme.md

 ## how to change image size, image processing
 change code FrontCamera._parse_image in game_collector.py

-default image size is 800 * 600
+default image size is 400 * 200, maximum image size is 800 * 600

+if you want to change maximum size, change sensor input size

 ## keyboard settings
 - c : change weather